Covid19R/covid19R/.github/ISSUE_TEMPLATE/starting-to-develop-a-new-data-package-for-the-project.md

 ---
-name: Starting to Develop a New Data Package for the Project
+name: Starting to develop a new data package for the project
 about: Help users who want to develop a new data package
 title: ''
-labels: ''
+labels: starting new data package
 assignees: ''

 ---